Cover: JW Marriott Starr Pass Tucson Resort Photo: Kim Hull © Chasing Light Media

 A trek through the beautiful Sonoran desert as the morning sky comes to life is an amazing way to start the day.

 Winding through the Tucson Mountain District in the crisp morning air, the one hour hike is an easy trek against the backdrop of the brilliant morning colors.

-The guides are great – taking time to explain the Saguaro cacti, the native plants, and the animals that reside in region.
+The guides are great – taking the time to explain the Saguaro cacti, the native plants, and the animals that reside in the region.
 A not-to-be missed activity – so the night before when you are contemplating setting the alarm – do it!